aidanawong/resonance-hunter/README.md

         )
 ```

  In this example we will continue with the unit circle.
 The code will first return a heatmap showing the grid on which the equation will run on.
+The higher the resolution, the more accurate the domain.

 <img src="figures/circle_grid.png" width="600">